castlelemongrab/parlance/README.md

 Options:
-  -u, --username         The name of the user                           [string]
+  -u, --username         The name of the user                           [string] -e, --echoes           Include echoed posts                          [boolean]
 ```
 ```
 parlance comments

-Fetch all comments for a user or post
+Fetch all comments for a user, post, or comment

 Options:
-  -u, --username         The name of the user                           [string] -i, --identifier       The unique identifier of the post              [string]
+  -u, --username         The name of the user                           [string] -i, --identifier       The unique identifier of the post              [string] -r, --replies          The unique identifier of the comment           [string]
 ```
 ```
 parlance write